technicalanxiety/technicalanxiety/_posts/backlog/2025-12-19-what-architects-actually-do-pt1.md

 In the next part, we'll get concrete with real scenarios and frameworks for bridging the gap between business and technology.
 <!-- END_NEXT_PART -->

+---

+*This is Part 1 of the "What Architects Actually Do" series.
+Part 2: Translation in Practice covers real scenarios and frameworks for bridging business and technology.*

 **Photo by [Ling App](https://unsplash.com/@lingapp) on [Unsplash](https://unsplash.com/photos/a-wooden-block-that-says-translation-on-it-p5VW_ZUon7o)**